Flora-and-Majestic-Fauna-of-Jim-Corbett-National-Park

 Ber (Ziziphus mauritiana)

-Ziziphus Mauritiana, sometimes called Indian jujube, Indian plum, Chinese date, Chinese apple, ber, and dunks, is a tropical fruit tree species in the Rhamnaceae family.
-It is frequently mistaken for the closely related Chinese jujube (Z. jujube).
-However, Z. Mauritiana favors tropical to subtropical regions, while Z. Jujuba prefers temperate climes.
+Ziziphus mauritiana, sometimes referred to as Indian jujube, Indian plum, Chinese date, Chinese apple, ber, and dunks, is a tropical fruit tree species in the Rhamnaceae family.
+The closely related Chinese jujube (Z. jujuba) frequently gets mistaken for it.
+However, Z. mauritiana favors tropical to subtropical regions, whilst Z. jujuba prefers temperate climes.

 Maror Phali (Helicteres isora)